 Whether it's in the workplace, at your apartment building, or elsewhere, you may find yourself constantly losing a cellular signal or dropping calls.
 Buildings made of metal and concrete can block cellular signals because they weaken the signal between your cell phone and the nearest cellular tower.

-Begin understanding how to boost cellular reception in metal and concrete buildings by detecting the cause of the problem, understanding how to check your signal, and finally getting a signal booster for the best call quality.
+To learn how to boost cellular reception in metal and concrete buildings, first track down the cause of the problem.
+Next, learn how to check the strength of your cellular signal.
+And finally, choose the best cell phone signal booster for your circumstances.

-As you begin this process, it's important you understand how cellphone signals work.
-Radiofrequency waves allow your phone to communicate with the nearest tower, but thick concrete and steel walls dimmish the strength of your signal.
+But first things first.
+It’s important you understand how cell phone signals work.
+Radiofrequency waves allow your phone to communicate with the nearest tower, but thick concrete and steel walls diminish the strength of your signal.
 Realizing this allows you to find the best solution as you investigate all possible problems.

 Detect the Root Reason of the Problem